pocomane/brewed-in-the-apocalypse/bita.md

 - On Fail, delete one related harms

-__Remove a temporary harm__ - when enough time is passed for a temporary harm to be heal, ask to the scenarist, if ey agree, you can remove it.
+__Remove a temporary harm__ - when enough time is passed for a temporary harm to be heal, you, a protagonist, ask to the scenarist if you can remove it.
+If ey agree, remove it.
 Any harm can be temporary if the scenarist decide it can heal on its own over time.
 You can ask in any moment to the scenarist if an harm is temporary.

 ```
 Alice - Anne take Bart on her shoulder and tries to reach the back door.